MiamiOH-CSE274/Interactive-Debugging/README.md

 * 13.a) Which portion of the code do you think is causing the problem?
 If you aren’t sure, you can try repeating step 4, as well as looking over the code.

+At this point it must be the printing of the text to the html file that is the problem.

 Step 14
 -------